freebasic/fbfrog/readme.txt

   To recreate the xpms.bas module, compile and run embed-xpms.bas.

-Here's how it works:

-  The core is a huge dynamic array of tokens.
-Each token consists of:
-   - Token id (keyword? identifier? comma? eol? comment? space? etc.)
-   - Associated text (for identifiers, strings, numbers)
-   - Construct id (mark telling what construct this token belongs to)

-  The token buffer is accessed through functions that take an index (often called x) and return information on the token at that position.
-It works just like an array, so there is no "current position" or anything.
-  Since there are whitespace tokens present, the parser uses helper functions to skip over such noise via x = skip(x), instead of just doing x += 1.
-  All tokens can be accessed at any time, which allows for easy look-ahead and back-tracking in the parsing code.

-  Translating a file is done in these steps:
-   1) Letting a C lexer read in the *.h file and insert the corresponding tokens into the token buffer.
-   2) Parsing through the token buffer to identify constructs, setting the token marks accordingly.
-Unknown constructs are marked as unknown.
-   3) Translating the file by going through all tokens again, and looking at their marks and inserting and deleting tokens as needed to convert the constructs to FB syntax.
-   4) Emitting all tokens into a file, the output *.bi.

-  Parsing and translating in two separate steps has the advantages of:
-   - Being able to do trial-and-error parsing: Check whether something is a function declaration, if it's not -- give up and try something else, no harm done.
-   - Not having to store AST-like information as the result of parsing;
-     when needed, the translator can just do some parsing itself.
-   - Being easily able to identify and handle EOLs inside constructs, allowing them to be be made "FB-compatible" by inserting the "_" line continuation character (or just deleting them).
-   - Being able to do preparses (whole parsing pass, but at least without the translation pass) to collect information on #includes and #defines.

-  For example, here is (basically) how a field declaration such as "int a;" would be translated:
-   - The fielddecl translator would remove the "int" token,
-   - and insert "as integer" instead.
-   - Then it would skip over the identifier "a", since there is no change required to translate it,
-   - and finally it would remove the ";",
-   - resulting in "as integer a".

-  The idea behind the --follow, --concat and --merge options is to ease the translation of multiple headers at once.
-   - Following refers to the translation of files found referenced via
-     #include directives in other files.
-   - Merging is the resolving of #includes, i.e. the inclusion of the
-     #included file in place of the #include directive.
-A file can only be
-     merged in like this if it is not #included anywhere else, otherwise the content would be duplicated, and that is usually not nice...
-   - Concatenation is supposed to be used when headers belong together and just should be appended into a bigger file, as a last resort, if they cannot be combined by merging.
-This is only done if the headers aren't
-     #included anywhere, otherwise the files would be missing.
-  All the options together can do a pretty good job at combining all headers into a single one, unless there are circular #include dependencies.

-  To handle the #include dependencies, the fbfrog frontend keeps a list of (*.h) files that is filled with files from the command line and those found during an #include-collection preparse, with an #include reference count for each file.

-  The preparse is not only used to collect #includes, but also to gather some information on #defines.
-Currently it just collects any #defines that contain something like __stdcall or __declspec(dllexport) or are empty, and the procedure declaration uses that information to allow and translate such defines in front of procedure declarations.
-Enabling --follow allows more
-  #defines to be found, which can help.
-And sure enough you can just add any
-  #define FOO to the top of the headers to translate, to let the preparse find
-  them and help out the translation.

 Source module overview:

   emit.bas           Function to write out the current token buffer into a file